- Course type: Elective course.

 - Language of instruction: Norwegian or English.

 The course includes an introduction to Figure bass playing and practical use of the instrument.
-The course can not be chosen by students with guitar as their main instrument.
+The course can not be chosen by students with guitar as their principal instrument.

 Responsible department: Piano, Accompaniment, Guitar and Accordion Department.